 In the sub-tropical zone, the children talk about the challenges of plants growing in a rainforest beneath a heavily shaded canopy and some of the adaptations they’ve made to get alternate sources of food.
 They have a look into the pitcher plants to see whether any wayward insects have fallen into the plant’s pitcher-shaped trap.
 As Anne walks by the lichen, she talks about how lightning changes the nitrogen in the air into a form that’s easier for plants to use – lichens need a continual supply of nitrogen to survive.
 Lightning helps feed plants?
 This has the children’s attention.

-Having a look at the giant lily pads in the pond in the
+Having a look at the giant lily pads in the pond in the tropical zone of the glasshouses. |

 In the tropical zone the giant lily pads (Victoria) impress the children immediately.
 Then Anne points out the papyrus that’s growing at the corner of the pond and the children quickly make the link between this plant and the papyrus paper that they’ve been learning about in their Egyptian studies.
 As I switch between the different groups I hear one of the other guides tell a story from Egyptian Mythology about how the Scorpion-godess, Selkis, protects the child Horus by hiding him in a papyrus thicket.